Here's What a Dietitian Says About Dairy Causing Inflammation

 Because of the inflammatory effects seen from saturated fat, higher-fat dairy products are considered inflammatory foods.
 But a 2017 review that analyzed results from 52 human clinical trials looking at dairy and inflammation suggested that dairy appears to have a weak, yet statistically significant, anti-inflammatory effect in the body.
 And this effect was seen with full-fat dairy products as well.

 What does this mean?
 Researchers aren't really sure.
-While saturated fat may not be as harmful and inflammatory as we once thought, that doesn't mean we're in the clear to eat loads of saturated fat-containing foods—especially people with diabetes or heart disease.
+While saturated fat may not be as harmful and inflammatory as we once thought, that doesn't mean we're in the clear to eat loads of saturated fat-containing foods—especially people with type 2 diabetes or at an increased risk for heart disease.
 Until more is known, keep tabs on sat fat, but feel free to work some cheese or milk into your diet.

 Dairy, Inflammation & Probiotics

 Improving gut health is an essential component to reducing overall inflammation in the body, and regularly consuming a variety of good bacteria strains is one of the best ways to do this.
-Good bacteria, or probiotics, have many benefits in the body, including improving immune function and making the intestinal gut lining stronger and less permeable.
+Good bacteria, or probiotics, have many health benefits, including improving immune function and making the intestinal gut lining stronger and less permeable.
 This, in turn, means fewer irritants such as toxins, chemicals and other compounds are able to cross the gut lining and get into the body to trigger inflammation.

 Fermented foods are primary sources of probiotics, including fermented dairy products like yogurt and kefir, and research published in 2017 and 2018 suggests that regularly consuming fermented dairy may reduce or minimize inflammation by improving gut health.
-It is important to note that both studies appear to be funded by the National Dairy Council.
+It is important to note the dairy industry may be behind the studies–both studies appear to be funded by the National Dairy Council.

 What does this mean?
-Eating yogurt and dairy products with active, live bacteria cultures may help strengthen gut health to reduce inflammation.
+Eating dairy products like yogurt with active, live bacteria cultures may help strengthen gut health to reduce inflammation.

 See More: How to Make Your Own Kefir from Milk